When Medications are Prescribed for Type 2 Diabetes Management

 How Doctors Determine When to Prescribe Medication

 When A1C is 1.5 percent or more above target, most patients will require some sort of combination therapy, in other words, taking metformin with another medication.
-In this case, a doctor may prescribe insulin in patients with glucose levels at or above 300 mg/dL (16.7 mmol/L) or an A1C above 10 percent (86 mmol/mol), or if the patient is experiencing hyperglycemic symptoms such as polyuria and polydipsia (frequent urination or thirst) or weight loss.
+In this case, a doctor may prescribe insulin in patients with blood glucose levels at or above 16.6 mmol/L300 mg/dL or an A1C above 10 percent (86 mmol/mol), or if the patient is experiencing hyperglycemic symptoms such as polyuria and polydipsia (frequent urination or thirst) or weight loss.
 Doctors may also recommend a sulfonylurea.